Mad Men: Episode credit and title sequences

-The opening title sequence features credits superimposed over a graphic animation of a businessman falling from a height, surrounded by skyscrapers with reflections of period advertising posters and billboards, accompanied by a short edit of the instrumental "A Beautiful Mine" by RJD2.
+The opening title sequence features credits superimposed over a graphic animation of a businessman falling, surrounded by skyscrapers with reflections of period advertising posters and billboards, accompanied by a short edit of the instrumental "A Beautiful Mine" by RJD2.
 The businessman appears as a black-and-white silhouette.
 The titles, created by production house Imaginary Forces, pay homage to graphic designer Saul Bass's skyscraper-filled opening titles for Alfred Hitchcock's North by Northwest (1959) and falling man movie poster for Vertigo (1958); Weiner has listed Hitchcock as a major influence on the visual style of the series.
 In a 2010 issue of TV Guide, the show's opening title sequence ranked No. 9 on a list of TV's top 10 credits sequences, as selected by readers.

 David Carbonara composed the original score for the series.
 Mad Men – Original Score Vol. 1 was released on January 13, 2009.
 At the end of almost every episode, the show either fades to black or smash cuts to black as period music, or a theme by series composer David Carbonara, plays during the ending credits; at least one episode ends with silence or ambient sounds.
 A few episodes have ended with more recent popular music, or with a diegetic song dissolving into the credits music.

-Apple Corps authorized the use of The Beatles song "Tomorrow Never Knows" for the Season 5 episode "Lady Lazarus", and the same track was used over the closing credits.
-Lionsgate, which produces Mad Men, paid $250,000 for the use of the song in the episode.
-Bob Dylan's "Don't Think Twice It's All Right" ended the last episode of Season 1.
+Apple Corps authorized the use of The Beatles song "Tomorrow Never Knows" for the Season 5 episode "Lady Lazarus" in a rare instance them licensing a Beatles recording to a television show.
+Lionsgate paid roughly $250,000 for the use of the song in the episode.